-(1) If a Faculty Search Committee cannot make a recommendation as per Section 12.2(c) above, then the hiring administrator may ask the

-Committee to consider additional candidates from the remaining pool of candidates.

-- (2) Prior to making a recommendation to hire a candidate to fill a bargaining unit vacancy, the Chair or the Dean of the Library shall meet with the faculty members in the department /library to discuss the recommendations of the faculty search committee and shall make the faculty's views known to the hiring administrator. - (3) After receiving input from the faculty, the University Administration shall appoint the candidate it deems most qualified based upon the candidates' qualifications and competencies, and the approved standards and criteria. - 12.3 Employment Contracts.
+- (1) If a Faculty Search Committee cannot make a recommendation as per Article 12.2(d) above, then the hiring administrator may ask the Committee to consider additional candidates from the remaining pool of candidates. - (2) Prior to making a recommendation to hire a candidate to fill a bargaining unit vacancy, the Chair or the Dean of the Library shall meet with the faculty members in the department /library to discuss the recommendations of the faculty search committee and shall make the faculty's views known to the hiring administrator. - (3) After receiving input from the faculty, the University Administration shall appoint the candidate it deems most qualified based upon the candidates' qualifications and competencies, and the approved standards and criteria.

+12.3 Employment Contracts

 All appointments shall be made on a University employment contract signed by the President or designee and the faculty member.
-The University employment contract shall contain the following elements: - (a) Date - (b) Classification title/rank and code - (c) Appointment status - (d) College and department, or other employment unit - (e) Length of the appointment - (f) Percent of full-time effort (FTE) assigned - (g) Salary rate - (h) A statement that the position is (1) tenured, (2) non-tenure earning, or (3) tenureearning.
-If a year of service at another institution is being credited towards promotion to Professor, a statement to that effect shall be included. - (i) A statement informing the faculty member of his/her obligation to report all compensated outside activity and any non-compensated activity that the faculty member should reasonably perceive to be a conflict of interest. - (j) A statement of any special conditions of employment detailed in the letter of offer.
-If a condition of employment outlined in the letter of offer is not reflected in the employment contract, such special condition shall be operative and the employment contract shall be revised accordingly.
+The University will make a good-faith effort to distribute nine-month and twelve-month contracts to each returning non-visiting faculty member by the Friday before the fall faculty contract start date.
+The University employment contract shall contain the following elements:

+- (a) Date

+- (b) Classification title/rank and code

+- (c) Appointment status

+- (d) College and department, or other employment unit

+- (e) Length of the appointment

+- (f) Percent of full-time equivalent (FTE) assigned

+- (g) Salary rate

+- (h) A statement that the position is (1) tenured, (2) non-tenure earning, or (3) tenure-earning.

+- (i) A statement informing the faculty member of their obligation to report all Outside Activity, Financial Interests, and potential Conflicts of Interest pursuant to Article

+28 of the Collective Bargaining Agreement.